imagej/imagej.github.io/_pages/plugins/bdv/index.md

 At the top of the window, the name of the current source is shown (F).

 Note, that also in fused mode there is always a *current source*, although this source may not even be visible.
-Commands such as {% include key content='press\|Shift\|X' %} (rotate to ZY-plane) refer to the local coordinate system of the current source.
+Commands such as {% include key keys='Shift|X' %} (rotate to ZY-plane) refer to the local coordinate system of the current source.

 ### Grouping Sources

 Often there are sets of sources for which visibility is logically related.
 For example, in a multi-angle, multi-channel SPIM sequence, you will frequently want to see all channels of a given angle, or all angles of a given channel.
 If your dataset contains deconvolved data, you may want to see either all raw angles overlaid, or the deconvolved view, respectively.
 You want to be able to quickly switch between those two views.
 Turning individual sources on and off becomes tedious in these situations.
 Therefore, sources can be organized into *groups*.
 All sources of a *group* can be activated or deactivated at once.

-Source grouping is handled in the visibility and grouping dialog, too (menu {% include bc path='Settings | Visibility & Grouping'%} or shortcut {% include key content='press\|F6' %}).
+Source grouping is handled in the visibility and grouping dialog, too (menu {% include bc path='Settings | Visibility & Grouping'%} or shortcut {% include key key='F6' %}).

 <img src="/media/Bdv-grouping.png" width="500"/>